brglackin/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

-In order to get the mean and median of this data, we can simply call the mean and median functions on the steps variable, respectively.
+In order to get the mean and median of steps taken by day, the mean and median functions respectively were executed on the aggregated steps variable.

 ```r